 ANZCCART 2017: Maintaining Social License in a Changing World

-The theme of this year’s conference will be “Maintaining Social License in a Changing World” reflecting our view that the responsible use of animals in research and teaching is a socially positive activity, which ought to be defended freely.
+The theme of this year’s conference was “Maintaining Social License in a Changing World” reflecting our view that the responsible use of animals in research and teaching is a socially positive activity, which ought to be defended freely.
 Society continues to afford the research and teaching community its continued consent because the legal framework under which we operate is well enough trusted, and while societies viewpoint has shifted over the years and decades and the direction is always towards greater not less attention to animal welfare.

 ANZCCART supports a policy of speaker diversity.